 Use your focus keywords in your title, while prioritizing the ones with the highest relevance to your brand or a topic.
 Another trick is to add a colon after your first mentioned keywords and rephrase the title and enhance the description.
-For instance, “Affiliate Marketing: leverage winning partnerships”.
-Moreover, a good length is between 50 and 60 characters.
+For example, “Affiliate Marketing: leverage winning partnerships”.
+Moreover, a good title length is usually between 50 and 60 characters.

 Need more ideas?

 - Use an episode number in case your video is a part of a series, for example: Part 1 – Episode 3 – Season 4, etc. This helps YouTube to recommend your videos better and add more relevant suggestions on what to watch next.

 - Add an expressive language.
 Would you be interested to click on a video titled “These 6 ideas might work”?
 Probably not.
 Instead, bring more emotions to your title.
 For example, “Top 6 Ideas for Creating a Successful Video”.
 One more aspect to pay attention to is to not go as far as clickbait titles.
 Such titles can grab attention, but also lead to a high disappointment in case of a poorly related video content.

 - Connected to the previous point, numbers do work!
 You probably have seen this technique being used widely, and there’s a reason: it truly works.
 Whether it’s “5 Facts…”, “10 Ways..”, “4 Things..”, it will bring the audience to your video.

 Start your YouTube video description with a full URL link to the page you want viewers to go to.
 It might be a connected blog, a subscription page, an FAQ and so on.
 Don’t be stingy with your keywords either, and include both focused and semantically related words.
 External links – e.g. affiliate links – can also be added into your video description.